Docker

 bash

-Changes to the MQTT and REST Data server ports require the container to be recreated.
+Changes to the ports require the container to be recreated.
 Changing the ports from the user interface will not change the container ports and may interrupt connections.